dotansimha/graphql-code-generator/docs/plugins/typescript-react-apollo.md

 #### `gqlImport` (default value: `import gql from 'graphql-tag'`)

-Customize from where will be `gql` imported.
-This is useful if you want to use eg. `graphql.macro` for inlining documents.
-Note that you need to write whole import line, eg. `import { gql } from 'graphql.macro'`.
+Customize from which module will `gql` be imported from.
+This is useful if you want to use modules other than `graphql-tag`, e.g. `graphql.macro`.
+You can also control the imported GraphQL-parse function identifier e.g. `gatsby#graphql`, which will result in `import { graphql as gql } from 'gatsby'`.

 #### `noHOC` (default value: `false`)

-This will disable the higher order components generation.
+This will disable the higher order components generation.sable the higher order components generation by setting this option to `false`.

 #### `noComponents` (default value: `false`)